davegutz/myStateOfCharge/SOC_Photon/README.md

   the rp structure.
 You have to reset to force them to take effect.
   15. The minor frame time (READ_DELAY) could be run as fast as 5.
 The application runs in 0.005 seconds.
 The anti-alias filters in hardware need to run at 1 Hz -3dB bandwidth (tau = 0.159 s) to filter out the PWM-like activity of the inverter that is trying to regulate 60 Hz power.
 With that kind of hardware filtering, there is no value added to running the logic any faster than 10 Hz (READ_DELAY = 100).
 There's lots of throughput margin available for adding more EKF logic, etc.
   16. The hardware AAF filters effectively smooth out the PWM test input to look analog.
 This is desired behavior:  the system must filter 60 Hz inverter activity.
 The testing is done with PWM signal to give us an opportunity to test the hardware A/D behavior.
 The user must remember to move the internal jumper wire from 3-5 (testing) to 4-5 (installed).
+  17. Regression test:   For installed with real signal, could disconnect solar panels and inject using Talk('Di<>') or Talk('Xp5') and Talk('Xp6').
+Uninstalled, should run through them all:  Talk('Xp<>,) 0-6.
+Uninstalled should also run onto and off of limits (7 & 8 TODO).
+  18. In modeling mode the Battery Model passes all sensed signals on to the Battery Monitor.
+The Model does things like cutting back current near saturation, and injecting test signals both hard and soft.
+The Signal Sense logic needs to perform some injection especially soft so Model not needed for some regression.
+  19. All logic uses a counting scheme that debits Coulombs since last known saturation.
+The prime requirement of using saturation to periodically reset logic is reflected in use of change since saturation.
+  20. The easiest way to confirm that the EKF is working correctly is to set 'modeling' using Talk('Xx1') and verify that soc_ekf equals soc_mod.